-There have been enormous advances in the knowledge of setting up formal research process as different social science disciplines evolved as a systematic body of knowledge.
+There have been enormous advances in the knowledge of setting up formal research process as different social sicence disciplines evolved as a systematic body of knowledge.
 An interdisciplinary perspective calls for basic understanding of the knowledge generation process through the systematic research design.
-The course on 'Basics of Research Methodology' will introduce the scholars to various concepts, design and planning of social science research as it has evolved in social sciences.
+The course on Research Methodology will introduce the scholars to various concepts, design and planning of social science research as it has evolved in social sciences.
 The course systematically introduces both theoretical and empirical aspects of social science research with a focus on educational research.
-It also elaborates on the epistemological concerns involved in research, wherein the scholars will gain basic understanding of research process and design involved both in fundamental and applied research.
-The course also aims at introducing the research scholars to the purpose and scope of various types of educational research proposals.
+It also elaborates on the epistemological concerns involved in research, wherein the scholars will gain basic understanding of research process, its designs and ethical issues involved both in fundamental and applied research.
+The course also aims at introducing the scholars to the purpose and scope of various types of educational research proposals.
+An important aspect of the Research Methodology course is to impart practical training through project work in which scholars will expose themselves to in-depth understanding of the methods employed to analyse the data.

-- To develop the basic understanding of the research paradigms, processes and designs involved in fundamental and applied research; - To sharpen their abilities in analysing information; and - To critically examine research in education, documentation and articulation of ideas.
+- To develop the basic understanding of research methods as applied in disciplinary advances of knowledge; - To gain understanding of the research process, its designs and ethical issues involved both in fundamental and applied research; - To sharpen their abilities in analysing information; and - To critically examine research in education, documentation and articulation of ideas.

-Unit I: History of Scientific Thought (4 Sessions)
+Unit I: History and Perspectives in Social Science Research (8 Sessions)